Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 NOW Foods Lavender Oil: Lavender oil is my personal favorite.
 It can be used in salves and skin lotions or directly on the skin, right out of the bottle.
 It has a sweet, balsamic, floral aroma which combines well with many oils including citrus, clove, patchouli, rosemary, clary sage and pine.
 Its benefits include balancing, soothing, normalizing, calming, relaxing, and healing.

 Provident Pantry Corn Muffin Mix: This stuff is really good.
 All you do is add water and you are done.
 I made it in my cast iron skillet rather than muffin tins and it came out fine.
 Better than fine as a matter of fact.
-It is on sale now for $9.99 a tin and is packaged with an oxygen absorber for long term storage.
+It is on sale now and is packaged with an oxygen absorber for long term storage.

 Lodge Logic 12-Inch Pre-Seasoned Skillet: This purchase changed the way I cook.
 I use my cast iron cookware for everything from salmon, to bacon and eggs, to biscuits and now cornbread.
-For under $20, there is no excuse not to own this survival basic.
 Don’t forget the Lodge Set of 2 Pan Scrapers, a must have for cleaning those food bits from your cast iron cookware.

 Ove’ Gloves Hot Surface Handler: I cannot say enough about these hand and arm protectors.
 I have permanent scars from hitting my arm on the rack of my oven.
 I can only imagine what I would look like if I did not use these with my cast iron cookware.
 Forget the colorful silicon hot pads.
 These are 1000 times better!